 Whether you’re shopping for auto insurance, home insurance, or something else, Mayhem has probably starred in a commercial that sticks out in your mind.

 Second Place: Progressive®’s Flo

 In 2008, Progressive set out to create a new ad campaign that would make shopping for insurance a pleasant experience.
 Progressive scored with perky Flo, an American fan favorite.
+While not quite as entertaining as Mayhem, she’s friendly and informative.
+There are even Flo costumes for Halloween.
 With nearly 5 million Facebook fans, Flo is an advertising icon.
 She was the top pick among women in our poll, and was preferred by everyone between ages 30 and 44.